Before you add a Terraform configuration to a Cloud Assembly template, set up and integrate your version control repository.

 In your version control repository, create a default directory with one layer of subdirectories, each with Terraform configuration files.
 Create one subdirectory per Terraform configuration.

 - Single subdirectory layer

 Don't include a Terraform state file with configuration files.
 If

 If you expect to deploy to a cloud account, the Terraform runtime engine needs those cloud zone credentials.

 In the project Provisioning tab, enable Allow Terraform cloud zone mapping.

 Even though credentials are securely transmitted, for additional security, you should leave the option deactivated if project users don't need to deploy to a cloud account.

 In Cloud Assembly, go to .

-Add an integration to the repository offering type where you stored the Terraform configurations: GitHub or GitLab.
+Add an integration to the repository offering type where you stored the Terraform configurations: GitHub, GitLab, or Bitbucket.

 When you add your project to the integration, select the Terraform Configurations type, and identify the repository and branch.